 Danielle is an experienced junior counsel who appears unled and led in matters concerning competition and regulatory law, commercial disputes, public and administrative law matters.

 In commercial and competition and regulatory matters Danielle is briefed by private sector clients, government departments and regulators in contested proceedings, penalty proceedings and in investigations.
 Her most recent appearances in this area include appearing for Epic Games, developer of the international video game Fortnite, in private enforcement proceedings against Apple under Australian competition and consumer law, being led by Neil Young QC, Nicholas De Young QC and Professor Chester Brown.
 Danielle was also recently led by Richard McHugh SC in the Federal Court, appearing for the respondent in successfully defending regulatory proceedings brought by ASIC under the National Credit Code led by Richard McHugh SC.
 Danielle has also appeared in disqualification proceedings brought by APRA in the Federal Court in relation to major superannuation fund IOOF led by Noel Hutley SC and was briefed in appeal proceedings in the Federal Court of Australia concerning the merger of major Australian transport logistics companies Aurizon and Pacific National.

 In public and administrative law matters, Danielle has been briefed led and unled to advise and appear in matters involving difficult questions of constitutional law and statutory construction.
 She has appeared led in the High Court, most recently for an individual in family law proceedings concerning the proper construction of "relationship breakdown" in the context of the De Facto Relationships Act led by Justin Gleeson SC.
-She has also appeared led in the High Court for the Director -General of National Archives in the “letters to the Queen” case, and has advised and appeared in migration matters, and regulatory proceedings of all kinds invoking judicial review applications and constitutional law issues.
+She has also appeared led in the High Court for the Director -General of National Archives in the “Palace Letters” case, and has advised and appeared in migration matters, and regulatory proceedings of all kinds involving judicial review applications and constitutional law issues.
 Danielle has also recently appeared in appeal proceedings in the ACT Court of Appeal in proceedings under the National Security Information (Criminal and Civil Proceedings) Act 2004 (Cth) associated with the prosecution of Bernard Collaery.
 Danielle's expertise has been recognised by the Doyles Guide, in which she is listed as a leading public and administrative law junior barrister in Australia.

-Prior to coming to the Bar Danielle was a solicitor at AGS and Counsel Assisting the Solicitor-General of the Commonwealth (in the latter role, working to both Stephen Gageler SC and subsequently Justin Gleeson SC).
+Prior to coming to the Bar, Danielle was a solicitor at AGS and Counsel Assisting the Solicitor-General of the Commonwealth (in the latter role, working to both Stephen Gageler SC and subsequently Justin Gleeson SC).